yininghase/multi-agent-control/README.md

 ## Acknowledgement

-We thanks for the opensource codebases [mpc-course-assignments](https://github.com/WuStangDan/mpc-course-assignments)
+We thanks for the opensource codebase [mpc-course-assignments](https://github.com/WuStangDan/mpc-course-assignments)